 The city of Hamilton is also home to many things worth seeing, including the Hamilton Astronomical Society Observatory and the 6 public libraries in the city.
 As well as this, there are several local rugby teams and associations; a given since rugby is easily one of the most popular sports in the city.

-We hope that this article was helpful in informing your decision to study in New Zealand and gave you some ideas about where you should go if you want to start your engineering career in New Zealand.
-Make sure to also check out the Available Programs for International Students!
+We hope this article helped inform your decision to study in New Zealand and gave you some ideas about where you should go if you want to start your engineering career in New Zealand.
+Make sure to also check out the Available Programs for International Students and NZ Study Guide sections!

 About the Author: Hyun Lee